amritokun/Amiwatch/privacy_policy.md

 - The series you are watching
 - The current episode number

-This information is only shared while you are actively using Dantotsu and have Discord RPC enabled.
+This information is only shared while you are actively using Amiwatch and have Discord RPC enabled.

 While we facilitate these connections, we do not store your login credentials.
 Authentication tokens are stored securely on your device only.
 Please note that these third-party services may collect additional information according to their own privacy policies, which we encourage you to review:
 - [AniList Privacy Policy Link](https://anilist.co/terms)